-Dr. Martin holds a B.A., M.A., and Ph.D in Psychology from the University of Manitoba, where he serves as an adjunct professor in the Psychology Department.
+Dr. Martin holds a B.A., M.A., and Ph.D in Psychology from the University of Manitoba.
 His academic training focused on experimental behaviour analysis, and his research interests today include knowledge translation, computer-aided peer-to-peer learning, and behaviour feedback systems.
 At St.Amant Research Centre, Toby assists in planning and carrying out research grants, as well as managing communication, human resources, and financial resources.
 In addition to his work at St.Amant, Dr. Martin is an assistant professor at the University of Manitoba.

 To contact Dr. Toby Martin email Toby.Martin@umanitoba.ca

-Dr. Shahin Shooshtari – Researcher (Faculty of Human Ecology)
+Dr. Shahin Shooshtari – Researcher (Community Health Sciences)

 To contact Dr. Shahin Shooshtari email firstname.lastname@example.org

 Dr. Dickie C.T.
-Yu – Researcher (Faculty of Arts)
+Yu – Distinguished Researcher (Faculty of Arts)

-Dr. Yu has been the Research Director at St.Amant from1997 until 2014.
+Dr. Yu served as Research Director at St.Amant from1997 until 2014.
 Although retired from his role as Director, Dr. Yu collaborates on several projects with St.Amant Research Centre as a Distinguished Researcher.
 Dr. Yu holds a B.A. in psychology and a M.A. and Ph.D. in applied behaviour analysis at University of Manitoba.
 He has taught at Memorial University of Newfoundland and worked as a psychologist and researcher at Surrey Place Centre in Toronto.
 In addition to his work at St.Amant, Dr. Yu is a Professor at University of Manitoba.

 To contact Dr. Dickie C.T.
 Yu email CT.Yu@umanitoba.ca

-Our research is made possible by the participation of many individuals supported by St.Amantf and families.
+Our research is made possible by the participation of many individuals supported by St.Amant and families.
 Some of our projects include participants from across Canada.